 noun (plural same)

-1A member of an American Indian people of coastal British Columbia.
+1A member of an American Indian people of the northern Pacific coast.

 - These tribes include Eskimo (the largest), Aleuts, Alaska Athabaskan, Tlingit, Haida, Tsimshian, American Indian, and ‘Tribes Not Reported or Specific’.

 - Timothy had strong roots in the native Alaskan tribe of the Tsimshian and it showed in more ways than one.

 - The Tsimshian were able musicians, dancers,and dramatists.